 This is an introduction to the foundations of qualitative design in education, including: history, philosophy, nature, types, examples, and the challenges associated with data collection and its interpretation.
-Crosslisted as EDUC 664.

 EDUC 375.
-Teaching and Learning in Linguistically Diverse Contexts.
+ESL Methods: Instruction and Assessment.
 1 Credit.

 This course focuses on preparing students to teach students for whom English is their second language (ESL).
 It focuses on three primary areas: instructional materials development for ESL; assessment and support of ESL students; and cultural awareness and sensitivity.
 Fieldwork and clearances required for certification students.
-Crosslisted as EDUC 675.